marcusmchale/algrow/README.md

     - tar -xvzf sample_images.tgz -C raw
     - discgrow.py -p 4 -q -i raw -id id.csv -o . -l info > log.txt

-# note so far this works on python 3.9
+# this works on python 3.9
-# i think it also may need python3-tk also installed for interactive colour picker
+# i think it also may need python3-tk also installed then reinstall venv,
+# something strange to get the lasso selector working anyway
+#

 ### Run from source